hdShang/arxiv-daily/docs/cs-RO/2025-09-30/papers/250926236v1-isyhand-a-dexterous-multi-finger-robot-hand-with-an-articulated-palm.md

 ---
 layout: default
-title: ISyHand: A Dexterous Multi-finger Robot Hand with an Articulated Palm
+title: "ISyHand: A Dexterous Multi-finger Robot Hand with an Articulated Palm"
 ---

 # ISyHand: A Dexterous Multi-finger Robot Hand with an Articulated Palm